 REVIEW: Pillsbury Pumpkin Pie Toaster Strudel

-As a fat kid constantly in danger of missing the school bus, I found myself grabbing the quicker and easier Kellogg’s Pop Tarts nine times out of ten.
-I couldn’t risk having to run down the block because I spent a few extra minutes applying my own icing like Chef Gordon Ramsey.
-Acceleration wasn’t my strongest suit as a somewhat obese child.
-But whenever I had the time to endure this arduous process, Pillsbury Toaster Strudel rewarded me for my effort.
-In my opinion, they’re of considerably higher quality than Kellogg’s Pop Tarts.
+As a fat and therefore slow kid constantly in danger of missing the school bus, I found myself grabbing the quicker and easier Kellogg’s Pop Tarts nine times out of ten.
+I couldn’t risk having to run down the block because I spent a few extra minutes applying my own icing like some sort of Chef Gordon Ramsey.
+Acceleration wasn’t my strongest suit.

-I reviewed Kellogg’s Pumpkin Pie Pop Tarts and found them to be quite satisfying.
-I now have the opportunity to provide a completely unqualified analysis on which pumpkin pastry is better since I found these limited edition Pillsbury Pumpkin Pie Toaster Strudel pastries.
+I recently reviewed Kellogg’s Pumpkin Pie Pop Tarts and found them to be quite satisfying.
+But now that I found Pillsbury Pumpkin Pie Toaster Strudel and have no school bus to catch, I finally have the opportunity to provide an unqualified analysis on which pumpkin pastry is better.

-When you get to the filling of the Pumpkin Pie Toaster Strudel, it literally oozes out.
-It’s warm, gooey, and runny – a description that should turn you off instantly.
-Don’t let it.
 The filling tastes much more like pumpkin pie than with the Pop Tarts.
 Cinnamon leads the pack in the pumpkin pie spice blend.
 The rest of the spices aren’t entirely discernible, but the overall experience evokes pumpkin pie.
-Since nobody cares, let’s just go with nutmeg.
+Since nobody cares, let’s just call the rest “nutmeg.”

-The pastries use real pumpkin puree, but when combined with the sweet vanilla icing, you might crave a little more pumpkin.
-Personally?
-I really dug this filling.
-The real bummer here is that the filling is condensed to a tight little pocket in the center.
-Since the pastry is relatively small to begin with, the entire experience is over pretty quickly.
+The only bummer here is that the filling is condensed to a tight little pocket in the center.
+Since the pastry is relatively small to begin with, the experience is over pretty quickly.
 I just wish we had more time together.

-In summary, preparing a Toaster Strudel makes me feel like a regular Chef Boyardee.
+Also, preparing them made me feel like a regular Chef Boyardee.

 Difficulty Catching the School Bus When You’re Fat Rating: 8.5 out of 10